jcharry/vim-logger/README.md

 ## Usage
 Out of the box this plugin provides 3 mappings:

-1. `co` - in normal mode to add a log statement for the last thing you yanked
+1. `cly` - in normal mode to add a log statement for the last thing you yanked
-2. `ci` - starts a print statement for you (and leaves you in insert mode where it counts)
+2. `cll` - starts a print statement for you (and leaves you in insert mode where it counts)
 3. `cl` followed by a text object, like:
   * `cliw` will log out the word under the cursor
   * `cliW` will log out the Word under the cursor